How to assemble a modern Passover inspired charcuterie board

-A love a good themed charcuterie board, so I thought I’d put together a Passover inspired appetizer plate to serve before a Seder meal.
+I love a good themed charcuterie board, so I thought I’d put together a Passover inspired appetizer plate to serve before a Seder meal.
 It’s also perfect for those in between meals, when a little nosh is needed.

 While a charcuterie board might not be a traditional passover meal, a kosher charcuterie board is a fun modern take on this important Spring holiday.
-Scroll down for a complete list for what’s on the board.

 How to Build a Passover Inspired Charcuterie Board